URGENT: STOP New Legislation-Truck Driver Wages at Risk!!

 The industry’s biggest spender on lobbying in 2014 and in many past years was the American Trucking Association, the largest trade association in the trucking arena.
 In the last five years, the ATA spent over $9 million to have its interests heard in Washington.

 BUT a majority of drivers also voted and Supported President Trump and the GOP.
 Truckers are depending on the newly elected GOP Congress to relieve them of over bearing regulations which interfere with anything that will prevent them from earning a FAIR WAGE.
-If the GOP includes the FAAAA Preemption clause into the THUD bill (or another bill) and if it becomes law, this will be perceived as a huge act of betrayal among professional drivers.
+If the GOP includes the FAAAA Preemption clause into the THUD bill (or Infrastructure bill) and if it becomes law, this will be perceived as a huge act of betrayal among professional drivers.

 If this law is allowed to pass, it will affect drivers the same way as the Fair Labor Standards Act (FLSA) has affected them.
 This would be ONE MORE EXEMPTION against drivers’ wages!